LIS

 1. Assessing needs and planning services to include developing a substance use case management individual service plan (ISP).
 The ISP shall utilize accepted placement criteria and shall be fully completed within 30 calendar days of initiation of service;

-3. Making collateral contacts with the individual's significant others with properly authorized releases to promote implementation of the individual's ISP and his community adjustment;
+3. Making collateral contacts with the individual's significant others with properly authorized releases to promote implementation of the individual's ISP and the individual's community adjustment;

 4. Linking the individual to those community supports that are most likely to promote the personal habilitative or rehabilitative, recovery, and life goals of the individual as developed in the ISP;